Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: The HOD model

 \subsubsection{Magnification bias}

-Because unWISE has a very broad galaxy kernel, the cross-correlation arises both from clustered objects at the same redshift, and lensing magnification correlating galaxies at different redshifts.
+Because unWISE has a very broad galaxy kernel, the cross-correlation arises both from clustered objects at the same redshift, and lensing magnification correlating galaxies at different redshifts:

+where the magnification contribution arises from galaxy magnification of each sample correlated with galaxies from the other sample ($w_{g \mu}(\theta)$), and the cross-correlation between galaxy magnification of the two samples ($w_{\mu1 \mu2}(\theta)$).

 We separately compute the magnification contribution to the angular cross-correlation and add it to the clustering term, using the magnification bias values in Table~\ref{tab:magnification_cmass}.
 Since the magnification term is subdominant, for simplicity we do not model it with the halo model, but rather with a simple linear bias times the nonlinear \texttt{HALOFit} \citep{Mead20} power spectrum, requiring that the linear bias matches the linear bias of the halo model considered at each point in the MCMC chain.
+We compute $w_{12}^{\textrm{mag}}(\theta)$ by working with the angular power spectrum $C_\ell$ (where $\ell$ are spherical harmonic multipoles) and transforming it to the angular correlation function:

+where $P_\ell$ are the Legendre polynomials.
+Working within the Limber approximation (valid due to the smallness of the non-Limber magnification terms),

+where $\chi$ is the comoving distance and $P_{\textrm{mm}}(k)$ is the nonlinear matter power spectrum.
+The galaxy kernel is given by

+where $b(z)$ matches the linear bias of the halo model.
+Finally, the magnification kernel is a function of $s$ given by